GoblinArchives/LiminalHorror/The Mall/The Mall Character Creation.md

    19. Co-worker
    20. Supervisor

-   Rumors: Roll D10 to determine what rumor the PC has heard recently.
+**c.
+Rumors:** Roll D10 to determine what rumor the PC has heard recently.
 1. The disappearances in town have something to do with the mall.
 2. Terry has a bunch of contraband hidden in security.
 3. If you can get into the vents, you can get anywhere in the mall.